Book Title: Our Story: An Ancillary to US History

 For example, The territory of Washington granted women the right to vote in 1883, then took away that right in 1887.
 Women regained the right to vote in 1888 by another act of the territorial legislature, but that bill was overturned by the Territorial Supreme Court the same year.
 Women in Washington then re-regained the right to vote with the adoption of the new state Constitution in 1910.
 The Prohibition Amendment was supposed to result in a cleaner, more sober society.
 What it brought, among other things, was the rise of organized crime.
 The Eighteenth Amendment was the only change to the Constitution that restricted rights.
 The idea that change necessarily advances society is inaccurate.
 In fact, continuity and change can happen simultaneously.

 Impeachment is not normal.
 Republicans impeached Andrew Johnson (D) for a myriad of things to include “heaping ridicule upon Congress.”
 Richard Nixon (R) resigned when it became apparent that he did not have the number of votes in Congress to keep him in the Oval Office.
 Republicans impeached Bill Clinton (D) for lying about committing adultery.
-And now the Democrats, who control the House, impeached Donald Trump.
-These are not normal times.
+And now the Democrats, who control the House, impeached Donald Trump, twice, including “inciting violence against the government of the United States.”
+Impeachments are not normal times.

-Not unlike Andrew Jackson, Donald Trump seems to attract exceptionally divergent positions.
+Not unlike Andrew Jackson, Donald Trump attracted exceptionally divergent positions.
 All presidents have their detractors.
 Some more than others.
 Rush Limbaugh seemingly made his career going against the Clinton administration (and women and POC).
-But the model of this book is not about presidential personalities but rather are the domestic and foreign policies of Trump normal: are they more of a continuity of policy, or, are they more in line with Gilded Age policies as some historians have pondered?
+But the model of this book is not about presidential personalities but rather, for example, are the domestic and foreign policies of presidents more of a continuity of policy, or, are some more in line with Gilded Age policies as some historians have pondered?
 A change from the path the US has been on since the Progressive era?
 And, how did those changes and continuities affect various groups of Americans?

-Was the exclusion of Chinese or the forced Americanization of Native American children in the 19th century similar or not to policies that restrict Muslim immigration or remove immigrant children from their parents?
-Or, politicians who lament that certain ethnic groups do not assimilate as quickly or thoroughly as other groups?
+Was the exclusion of Chinese or the forced Americanization of Native American children in the 19th century similar or not to policies that restrict Muslim immigration or remove immigrant children from their parents in the 21st century?
+Or, politicians who lament that certain ethnic groups do not assimilate as quickly or thoroughly as other groups in both the Gilded Age and more recently?

-Are the speeches, policies and practices normal throughout US history over the long run or has US history altered its path these last few years?
+Are the speeches, policies and practices normal throughout US history over the long run or has US history altered its path since September 11th?
 Finally, what does that change or continuity mean?
 Vamos a ver.

 In part, this book is not normal because the focus whenever possible is not on the elite, the Great Men, but on us -what that active duty Air Force staff sergeant and his pregnant wife from Wisconsin, both civil rights marchers, witnessed what was going on at the Mall in DC on August 28th, 1963, as opposed to focusing on the speeches of King, John Lewis and Rabbi Joachim Prinz.
 This book will focus on the thoughts of a then-seven-year-old watching TV, as his mom hurriedly made his lunch because as he overslept that morning, on September 11th 2001 as opposed to mentioning the goat book and that 11 word message whispered to President Bush by his Chief of Staff.